 How do users uninstall the Google Apps Device Policy app?

 How do I remotely wipe a device?

-How do I find out what version of Android my user has on their phone?
+How do I find out what Android version a user has on their phone?

-On their device, go to Settings > About phone > Software information.
-Android version should be 2.2 or higher to work with Device Policy.
+On their device, go to Settings About phone Software information.
+Android version should be 2.2 or higher to work with the Google Apps Device Policy app.

-How do my users upgrade to the latest version of Android?
+How do users upgrade to the latest Android version?